 HC will be given the opportunity to examine at HC offices before the hearing, any family documents that are directly relevant to the hearing.
 HC will be allowed to copy any such document at HC expense.
 If the family does not make the document available for examination on request of HC, the family may not rely on the document at the hearing.
 The documentation must be provided to the HCV offices no later than three business days prior to the scheduled hearing date.
 The participant must provide the department with the names, addresses and relationship of any person that will be attending the hearing on their behalf; prior to the hearing, or they will not be allowed to attend the informal hearing.
-The names, address days prior to the hearing to the HCV offices no later than three business days prior to the hearing on their behalf; prior to the hearing or they will not be allowed to the HCV offices no later than three business days prior to the hearing.
+The names, address and relationship of attendees must also be provided to the HCV offices no later than three business days prior to the hearing.